xanderdunn/reinforcementLearning/README.md

 ## Run
 ### Tic-tac-toe
-Build using `sbt`.
+Building, dependencies, and running tests are handled by `sbt`.
 On Mac you can install sbt using HomeBrew with `brew install sbt`.
 Then, in the project's directory:
-- `sbt run`
+- `sbt test`
 - Expect to see output in the terminal.
+The unit tests will pass for each game situation if the threshold for optimal play is hit.
 A visualization of the Tic-tac-toe board has been implemented, but it's off by default because it's a huge performance drain.
-Turn it on by uncommenting the line `frame.setVisible(true)`.
+Turn it on by setting showVisual to yes in ticTacToe.sala.
 If you want to see the visualization occurring at human pace, open ticTacToe.scala and uncomment the line `Thread.sleep(500)`.

 ### Gridworld
 - There's no terminal output, but you should see the visualization converge on the optimal solution over time.
 Play will never be completely optimal because epsilon is never reduced to 0.